thakyZ/RimWorld-RimSort/docs/development-guide/documentation-guidelines.md

 ### Navigation Order

 Navigation order should be determined by importance, and by similarity between the names of the page titles.
-For example, `Documentation Guidelines` and `Contributer Guidelines` should be next to each other in the navigation order as they share a similar structure and word.
+For example, `Documentation Guidelines` and `Contributor Guidelines` should be next to each other in the navigation order as they share a similar structure and word.
 This is for the sake of usability and aesthetics.

 ### Style